konflux-ci/konflux-ci/README.md

 git push origin HEAD
 ```

-4. Your terminal should now display a link for creating a new Pull Request in GitHub.
+4. :gear: Your terminal should now display a link for creating a new Pull Request in
-   Click the link, **make sure the PR is targeted against your fork's `main` branch and
+   GitHub.
+Click the link, **make sure the PR is targeted against your fork's `main`
-   not against the repository from which it was forked** (i.e. `base repository` should
+   branch and not against the repository from which it was forked** (i.e.
-   reside under your user name).
+   `base repository` should reside under your user name).

    Finally, click "Create pull request".